Ann Fedorchak (nee Knopic)

 Ann was a member of Our Lady of Consolation Catholic Church and their Over 55 Club.
 She was also a member of The First Catholic Slovak Association.

-Additional visitation will be held on Friday September 18, 2020 DIRECTLY at Our Lady of Consolation Catholic Church, 8303 Taft St., Merrillville, IN 46410, from 9:30 a.m. until the time of the mass of christian burial at 10:00 a.m. with Fr.
-Peter Muha officiating.
+Additional visitation will be held on Friday September 18, 2020, DIRECTLY at Our Lady of Consolation Catholic Church, 8303 Taft St., Merrillville, IN 46410, from 9:30 a.m. until the time of the Mass of Christian Burial at 10:00 a.m. with Father Peter Muha officiating.
 Interment to follow at Ridgelawn Cemetery in Gary, IN.

 Visit Ann's online guestbook at www.GeisenFuneralHome.com (219) 663-2500.